polterguy/polterguy.github.io/tutorials/hello-world-endpoint/index.md

 your filename with _".xxx."_ where xxx is your verb of choice.
 If you do this, you can no longer use your browser to test the endpoint, but need to open up the _"Endpoints"_ file menu to test your endpoint(s), and provide payloads and arguments to them.
 You can also use e.g. Postman to invoke such endpoints.
 For details about how endpoints are resolved, check out the documentation for the [magic.endpoint](/documentation/magic.endpoint/) project.

+**Notice** - You can _only_ create endpoints inside of your _"modules"_ folder.
+This allows you to create helper Hyperlambda files _outside_ of this folder that can never be resolved by clients trying to create malicious URLs to execute hidden code on your server.

 ## Creating a POST endpoint